 particular elements of the model to the other.

-Please report any rendering bug to the issue tracker or by writing to the e-mail below.
+Please report any problem by writing to the e-mail below.

 We hope you enjoy it!